 The good news?
 There are some simple actions you can take to improve the experience of trans and gender non-conforming people at Warwick!

 We've created the Pronouns Pledge to make it as simple as possible to engage with inclusive best practice on pronouns, and to build a movement of people taking these steps together.

 By taking the Pronouns Pledge you commit to these six simple actions:

 - Wearing a pronoun badge as often as you can on campus.
-(You can collect a badge from Senate House, ground floor, on the tables opposite Student Services' Reception.)
+(You can collect a badge from the seating area opposite Senate House Reception.)

 - Introducing yourself with your pronouns, for example at the start of meetings, or when meeting someone new.